zuozhenggh/learning-library/data-management-library/modern-data-warehouse/create-odi-repo/create-odi-repo.md

         grant PDB_DBA to EBS;

-4. Connect to the ADW instance, again, but this time as the EBS user and execute the 'ModernDW\_Schema.sql' script to create empty target tables for our integration under the EBS schema.
+4. Connect to the ADW instance, again, but this time as the EBS user and execute the **ModernDW\_Schema.sql** script to create empty target tables for our integration under the EBS schema.

 ## **STEP 2:** Create ODI Master Repository